 Push the two levers on the left and right sides of the memory cage to release it.

-- Once releasing the memory cage, pull the memory cage levers toward you.
+- Pull the memory cage levers toward you.
 In doing so, you'll have access to the four DIMM slots.

 - Remove the existing DIMM(s) by pulling the module(s) straight up and out.